Lost on how to get your online directory business out of the depths of page 13 in search results?

 • RSVP events – allows customers to easily confirm their attendance at events

-• Custom taxonomy labels – helps you rename and organize your event categories.
+• Custom taxonomy labels – help you rename and organize your event categories.

 Cons